 Comparability expresses the confidence with which one data set can be compared to another.
 Comparability can be related to accuracy and precision because these quantities are measures of data reliability.
-Data are considered comparable if collection techniques, measurement procedures, methods and reporting are equivalent for the samples within a sample set.
-Comparability for sampling was determined to be acceptable based on the following criteria:
+Data with acceptable precision and accuracy are considered comparable if collection techniques, analytical procedures, methods and reporting are equivalent.
+For this monitoring event the samples were collected using approaches consistent with those in the previous events, and the same analytical methods/procedures were used to measure the concentration of COPCs.
+Therefore the results are considered comparable within this data set and with the data collected from previous sampling events.